Ainadamar: Performance history

-It met its Chicago premiere at the Ravinia Festival on 14 June 2006, and was staged by Opera Boston in November 2007.
+It received its Chicago premiere at the Ravinia Festival on 14 June 2006, and was staged by Opera Boston in November 2007.
 Adelaide Festival under the artistic direction of Brett Sheehy presented a production directed by Graeme Murphy in March 2008 and Cincinnati Opera presented the opera on 9 and 11 July 2009.

-Presentations in major conservatories have included the Indiana University Jacobs School of Music under Carmen Helena Téllez (2007) and the Curtis Institute of Music under Corrado Rovaris (2008).
+Presentations in major conservatories have included the Indiana University Jacobs School of Music under Carmen Helena Téllez (2007), the Curtis Institute of Music under Corrado Rovaris (2008), and the University of Rochester Eastman School of Music under Octavio Cardenas (2025).
 A concert version was scheduled for Carnegie Hall with the Orchestra of St. Luke's in December 2008, with Upshaw and O'Connor.

+The opera was performed in 2010 at the Teatro Argentino in La Plata, with countertenor Franco Fagioli as Federico Garcia Lorca and Marisu Pavon as Margarita Xirgu.

 Performances of the opera took place on June 25 and 27, 2011 at the Alhambra Nasrid palace in Granada during the 60th edition of International Music and Dance Festival of Granada.
 Granada was the cornerstone of Lorca's life and death.
 This consisted in a brand new production by the festivals of Granada, Santander and Oviedo under Luis de Tavira and conductor Corrado Rovaris.
 The Teatro Real in Madrid staged the Peter Sellars production in 2012, starring Nuria Espert and Jessica Rivera in the role of Xirgu and Kelley O'Connor in the role of Lorca.
 A production by Quantum Theatre in Pittsburgh, PA, with musical direction by Andres Cladera and stage direction by Karla Boos, opened in October 2012.

 The opera had its first UK production in 2022, a production led by Scottish Opera, with performances in Edinburgh and Glasgow.
-In a review, Rowena Smith of the Guardian called Golijov's music "a celebration of the feminine" but criticised the "unnecessary imposition" of imagery relating to crucifixion.
+In a review, Rowena Smith of the Guardian called Golijov's music "a celebration of the feminine" but criticized the "unnecessary imposition" of imagery relating to crucifixion.
+In 2023, the Detroit Opera included the opera in their 2022/2023 programming.
+Pacific Opera Victoria included Ainadamar in their 2023/2024 season.
+In the Metropolitan Opera’s 2024-2025 season, Ainadamar had its debut run from October 15th to November 9th.
+This was Golijov’s first time appearing at the Met.